evmts/tevm-monorepo/CONTRIBUTING.md

 #### Barrel files

-Whenever a new api is added you will need to update a lot of barrel files.
+Whenever a new API is added, you will need to update a lot of barrel files.
 Though tedious this helps keep the packages stable from accidental breaking changes or exporting something that should be private.
 You will need to update the following places:

 - All the `index.js` in your package
 - Possibly the top level `src/index.ts` to update the types too if
 - Update the [tevm](./tevm) package (unless it's a build tool change)
 - Update the [@tevm/bundler](./bundler/) package if it's a build tool api

-If you add a lot of files there is a tool to automatically generate a barrel file in your folder in [`scripts`](./scripts/createBarrelFiles.ts)
+If you add a lot of files, there is a tool to automatically generate a barrel file in your folder in [`scripts`](./scripts/createBarrelFiles.ts)

 ## Clean build

-If you ever have a `wtf` moment consider doing a clean build.
+If you ever have a `wtf` moment, consider doing a clean build.
 It will remove node_modules and then rebuild repo from scratch

 ```
 pnpm all:clean